Habitat and Distribution: Found in tropical rainforests of Colombia, Venezuela, the Guianas, Ecuador, Peru, and northern Brazil.

 IUCN Status: Least Concern

 Two-toed sloths are widely distributed and many live in protected areas.
-The survival of the two-toed sloth depends on the survival of the rainforest.
+However, they are also impacted by the illegal wildlife trade.
+Traffickers purchase young sloths to sell as pets, while their mothers are killed and sold as bush meat.
+The survival of the two-toed sloth also depends on the survival of the rainforest.

 Did you know?